Zhytou/IELTS-Notes/speaking/ielts speaking.md

     Do you do puzzles in your childhood?

-    Yes of course, I've done all kinds of puzzles including number puzzles, word puzzles and j.
+    Yes of course, I've done all kinds of puzzles such as number puzzles and word puzzles.
 The most I have done I remember was the word puzzles on the newspaper I subscribed for English studies.

     When do you do puzzles, during your trip or when you feel bored?